lean-delivery/atg-module-datacut/README.md

  - `list.of.saved.tables` - list of saved tables during dump importing on target database for all schemas
  - `<schema>.list.of.saved.tables` - list of saved tables during dump importing on target database for defined schema

-For each database schema in list `db.schemas_to_import` must be set schema name, password and dump file, e.g.
+For each database schema in list `db.schemas_to_import` must be set schema name, password, tablespace(if it's differ from common `tablespace`) and dump file, e.g.

 ```
 pub.db.user=<schema_name>
 pub.db.password=<schema_password>
+pub.tablespace=<pub_tablespace>
 pub.dump.filename=<schema_name>.dmp

 core.db.user=<schema_name>
 core.db.password=<schema_password>
+core.tablespace=<pub_tablespace>
 core.dump.filename=<schema_name>.dmp
 ```
+In case tablespace for every schema isn't defined or is empty, common tablespace `tablespace` is used.

 If you want to add additional project tables for saving during dump importing, set parameters: